-In an uncontested divorce, the spouses must agree on all major issues in the divorce, including:
+In a South Dakota uncontested divorce, the spouses must agree on all major issues in the divorce, including:

 If you and your spouse disagree on any divorce-related issue, the court will deny your uncontested divorce, and you'll need to proceed with a traditional divorce, where the judge will resolve any outstanding issues.